kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 Provider authors should be aware that `clusterctl move` command implements a discovery mechanism that considers:

-* All the objects of Kind defined in one of the CRDs installed by clusterctl using `clusterctl init`.
+* All the objects of Kind defined in one of the CRDs installed by clusterctl using `clusterctl init` from the namespace being moved.
-* `Secret` and `ConfigMap` objects.
+* `ConfigMap` objects from the namespace being moved.
-* The `OwnerReference` chain of the above objects.
+* `Secret` objects from the namespace being moved and from the namespaces where infrastructure providers are installed.

+`clusterctl move` does NOT consider any objects:

+* Not included in the set of objects defined above.
+* Included in the set of objects defined above, but not:
+  * Directly or indirectly linked to a `Cluster` object through the `OwnerReference` chain.
+  * Directly or indirectly linked to a `ClusterResourceSet` object through the `OwnerReference` chain.
-* Any object of Kind in which its CRD has the "move" label (`clusterctl.cluster.x-k8s.io/move`) attached to it.
+  * Explicitly required to move via the "move" label (`clusterctl.cluster.x-k8s.io/move`) attached to the object or to the CRD definition.

 <aside class="note warning">